kognise/encryptico/README.md

 Easy-peasy encryption, decryption, and signing using a simple, beautiful web interface and top-of-the-line cryptography techniques.

+**Although this is a fun project and it still works, I am not maintaining this any more and probably won't respond to any issues or pull requests.
+Feel free to steal any of the code.**

 ## Table of Contents

 * [Prerequisites](#prerequisites)